 - Agility: Typical Giant characters should be non-agile relative to humans – the bigger the slower, especially when it comes to athletic tasks requiring quick movements (acrobatics, dodging, turning sharp corners on the run) or hefting one’s own weight (climbing).
 Lowering agility-related stats does the trick for most game systems, though if the system supports it, you may want to place more of a penalty on athletic tests of full-body agility (like acrobatics) than on non-athletic tests (like hand-eye coordination).

 - Movement: In terms of movement, Giant characters should be slow relative to their size.
-That means a Giant the height of five men may very well run (or lumber, as it were) faster than any man, but not five times as fast.
-Realistic jumping performance, meanwhile, might be little better than, equal to, or even worse than human performace.
+That means a Giant with the height of five men may very well run (or lumber, as it were) faster than any man, but not five times as fast.
+Realistic jumping performance, meanwhile, might be little better than, equal to, or even worse than human performance.

 - Falls: Falls should be relatively deadly for Giants.
 The game should increase damage when Giants fall, out of proportion to how the game increases Giants’ hit points (or whatever measure of resilience is used).
 In other words, if the game lets a certain Giant sustain three times the damage of a human thanks to massive size and weight, that Giant should suffer over three times the damage a human would take in a fall from a given height.

 - Gear: Giant gear “scaled up” for the appropriate height multiple will weigh a lot: multiply weight by the cube of that multiple.
 But that will still leave the gear relatively fragile; an appropriately strengthened object will weigh even more.
 As mentioned above, Giants would likely use weapons bigger and deadlier than ours, yet relatively small for their size.
 Your game system probably doesn’t offer rules for this, so wing it.
 Take, for example, a human longsword, multiply its weight by the Giant’s multiple of power (say, x10 if the Giant has the strength of 10 men), and relabel it as something smaller (a Giant shortsword).